saikiran142-ind/Windows-Optimization.md/README.md

 5. **Clean Boot:** If the error persists, run `msconfig`, hide all Microsoft services, and disable all startup items to find the faulty software.

 ### 2️⃣ Error: 0x0000007B (Inaccessible Boot Device)
-**Scenario:** Windows cannot communicate with the Hard Drive/SSD during startup.
+**Issue:** Windows cannot communicate with the Hard Drive/SSD during startup.
 1. **Enter BIOS/UEFI:** Restart and tap `F2`, `F12`, or `Del` repeatedly.
 2. **Locate SATA Mode:** Go to **Storage/Advanced** settings and find **SATA Configuration**.
 3. **Switch Mode:** If it is set to **IDE**, change it to **AHCI**.
 If it is **AHCI**, try **RAID** or **IDE**.